SegmentationBLWX/sssegmentation/docs/Tutorials.md

 SEGMENTOR_CFG['dataloader'] = DATALOADER_CFG_BS16.copy()
 ```

-Then, speaking of specific methods, there is also one and only one "base_cfg.py" used to define some necessary information for these methods.
+Speaking of config files in specific methods, there is also one and only one "base_cfg.py" used to define some necessary information for these methods.
 Like loading configs from datasets and dataloaders in "configs/_base_", you can also import the "base_cfg.py" and modify some keys in "SEGMENTOR_CFG" to customize your segmentors.
 For instance, to customize FCN with ResNet-50-D16 backbone and train it on Pascal VOC dataset, you can create a config file in "fcn" directory, named "fcn_resnet50os16_voc.py" and write in some contents like this,
 ```python